-- (32) Provide for the range of healthcare and related accessory activities of the Mason Clinic. - (33) Enable detailed site-specific planning of the Mason Clinic to reflect how the healthcare/hospital facility will be used and developed. - (34) Limit the scale of accessory activities so they do not undermine the role of the precinct or result in adverse traffic effects, but still meet the requirements of those who work, live or use services and activities in this sub-precinct.
+- (32) Provide for a range of healthcare, hospital, community facilities, and related accessory activities for the Mason Clinic. - (33) Enable detailed site-specific planning for the design and development of the Mason Clinic to reflect how the sub-precinct will be used.